bepronetwork/grants-program/applications/application-uconetwork.md

 Help us locate your project in the Blockchain landscape and what problems it tries to solve by answering each of these questions:

 * Where and how does your project fit into the ecosystem?
-A high demand of UCO (used cooking oil) combined with limited supply requires strong rules and regulations, but current rules and regulations lead to a non-transparent certification process of the sustainability of UCO.
+A high demand of UCO (used cooking oil) combined with limited supply requires strong rules and regulations.
+Current rules and regulations lead to a non-transparent certification process of the sustainability of UCO – that is a opportunity for bad actors.

 * Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 Our user base.
+UCO Producers (i.e. Restaurants, Families), Waste Collection Companies and Transport Companies, BioFuel Producers (Plants), UCO Trading Companies, Audit Companies.

 * What need(s) does your project meet?
+UCO Network addresses the needs originating from the below market problems:
+High UCO demand for Biofuel production - Needs transparency, verification and traceability solutions Fraud Opportunity - current certification, audit and sustainability systems are insufficient to prevent fraud UCO Supply chain monitoring and control systems are not secure or streamlined Auditors cannot look into each other’s information systems – No harmonized tools Difficult to prove or rely on provenance data
+No single source of truth for sustainable UCO production, such as a blockchain Biofuel Producers struggle to find verified/certified UCO when they need it Compliance with EU RED II is needed

 * Are there any other projects similar to yours in the BEPRO Network ecosystem?
 No
   * If so, how is your project different?
+Our project addresses the specific problems of the UCO market.
   * If not, are there similar projects in related ecosystems?
 No

 ## Team :busts_in_silhouette: